Dee-McG/ChatToTheMat/README.md

 A contact page will be implemented with a form to allow users to contact staff.
 The form should clearly display if submission was successful or failed to send.

-This will contain a drop down asking for the reason of contact.
+The contact form will contain a drop down asking for the reason of contact.
 The options will be:
 * Breach of TOS
 * General Query
 * Technical Issue